 Though the exact year of A Christmas Story’s setting is never stated, many of its context clues—including the makes and models of the cars we see and the popularity of The Wizard of Oz and Little Orphan Annie—put its year around 1939 or 1940.
 Yet in the beginning of the film, Mr. Parker becomes irate after reading in the paper that the White Sox “traded Bullfrog.”
 But the White Sox never traded Bill “Bullfrog” Dietrich, though they did release him on September 18, 1946, which would make this comment six years premature.
 He also refers to the Chicago Bears as the “Terror of the Midway,” when in fact their nickname is “Monsters of the Midway.”

 15. The case of the mysterious levers.

 Old Man Parker seems to have a lot of non-human enemies—his car, the Bumpus hounds, and a seemingly possessed furnace among them.
 In one scene, The Old Man yells upstairs for someone to open the damper, which Mom does rather reluctantly.
 But watch closely when the camera cuts back to the levers, which are in the opposite position as Mom set them just seconds earlier.

 Hoping to score some extra points with his teacher, Ralphie presents Mrs. Shields with the world’s largest fruit basket.
-It’s so large, in fact, that its individual pieces of fruit seem to have a mind of their own.
+It’s so large, in fact, that its individual pieces of fruit seem to have minds of their own.
 Watch the way the banana shifts position each time the camera cuts back to Ralphie.